jangler/oracles-randomizer/CONTRIBUTING.md

 ## Forking

 Forking Go repositories is pretty much a mess, because Go has no notion of relative imports.
-I have no specific advice on the matter, but Google might.
+The plan is for oracles-randomizer to merge its "subpackages" into its main package so that this is not a problem, but not all packages have been merged yet.

 ## Code style

 Always run `go fmt` on each package that has been changed (note that `go fmt` coerces all line-initial indentation to tabs).
 Wrap lines longer than 80 characters when possible, assuming 8-space tabs.
+YAML should also be wrapped at 80 characters when possible and indented with 4 spaces.